-Term Legislative definition commercial premises means any of the following- (a) business premises,(b) office premises,(c) retail premises. community facility means a building or place- (a) owned or controlled by a public authority or non-profit community organisation, and(b) used for the physical, social, cultural or intellectual development or welfare of the community, but does not include an educational establishment, hospital, retail premises, place of public worship or residential accommodation. community land means - land that is classified as community land under Division 1 of Part 2 of Chapter 6.
+Term Legislative definition community facility means a building or place- (a) owned or controlled by a public authority or non-profit community organisation, and(b) used for the physical, social, cultural or intellectual development or welfare of the community, but does not include an educational establishment, hospital, retail premises, place of public worship or residential accommodation. community land means - land that is classified as community land under Division 1 of Part 2 of Chapter 6.
 (Local Government Act, 1993) community participation plan means - a community participation plan prepared and published under Division 2.6.
 (Environmental Planning and Assessment Act, 1979) environmental means - planning instrument an environmental planning instrument (including a SEPP or LEP but not including a DCP) made, or taken to have been made, under Part 3 and in force.
 (Environmental Planning and Assessment Act, 1979) Note.
-SEPP is an acronym for State Environmental Planning Policy, a LEP is a Local Environmental Plan, and a DCP is a Development Control Plan. food and drink premises means premises that are used for the preparation and retail sale of food or drink (or both) for immediate consumption on or off the premises, and includes any of the following- (a) a restaurant or cafe,(b) take away food and drink premises,(c) a pub,(d) a small bar. plan of management means - a plan of management adopted by a council under Division 2 of Part 2 of Chapter 6 and in force in relation to an area of public land.
-(Local Government Act, 1993)
+SEPP is an acronym for State Environmental Planning Policy, a LEP is a Local Environmental Plan, and a DCP is a Development Control Plan. health consulting rooms means premises comprising one or more rooms within (or within the curtilage of) a dwelling house used by not more than 3 health care professionals at any one time. plan of management means - a plan of management adopted by a council under Division 2 of Part 2 of Chapter 6 and in force in relation to an area of public land.
+(Local Government Act, 1993) public reserve means - (a) a public park, or (b) any land conveyed or transferred to the council under section 340A of the Local Government Act 1919, or